 Teulon the church architect

 At their simplest, Teulon’s new churches from this period are plain, lancet-style designs with little embellishment.
 More ambition is evident in buildings such as St Michael’s in East Torrington near Market Rasen (1848-1850), with its well detailed Decorated tracery and powerfully modelled west wall and bell cote, or St Mary’s in Riseholme, just to the north of Lincoln (1850), where the tracery is turning curvilinear and the patronage of Bishop John Kaye allowed for an interior of some sumptuousness.
-Or take St Peter’s, Great Birch in Essex of 1849-1850, the very image of a large, early Victorian suburban church – a nave with two broad aisles, deep chancel and tower with a tall spire (in fact it served a small village, was always too large for it, was made redundant in 1990 and is now derelict and at risk of demolition).
+Or take St Peter’s, Great Birch in Essex of 1849-1850, the very image of a large, early Victorian suburban church – a nave with two broad aisles, deep chancel and tower with a tall spire.
 All of the buildings examined so far are carefully designed, well detailed and imaginative, but they are of interest primarily as good period pieces.
 Most of what is here could easily have been cribbed from R.C.
 Carpenter or one of the other Puginian Goths.
 They do not fully embody the strongly individual architectural personality that made Teulon’s reputation.

 It is difficult to reconcile the architect of these buildings with the image that Teulon established for himself with his later work.
 Exactly when his manner became wilful and acerbic is difficult to pinpoint, and it was probably a gradual process rather than a sudden change.
 That seems to have begun right at the end of the 1840s and to have been in full flood by the middle of the following decade.
 It is significant that it was around this date when Teulon began to be lambasted in The Ecclesiologist.
 Its anonymous reviewers acted as arbiters of architectural and liturgical rectitude, establishing canons of taste generally founded on the work of practitioners in the service of the High Church party.
 Teulon’s Evangelical sympathies have already been mentioned; many of his buildings were designed for Low Church worship rather than the revived ritual of the Middle Ages, and this alone would have been enough to raise the heckles of The Ecclesiologist’s reviewers.
 St Paul’s in Bermondsey, completed in 1848, drew flack for being fitted with galleries – it was essentially a preaching box.
 It was criticised also because only the tower and east end of the building, which fronted the main thoroughfare of Kipling Street, were finished in stone, the rest being plain stock brick, the kind of sham that was viewed as the currency of lapsarian Georgian architects